russhwolf/multiplatform-settings/README.md

 ## Usage

-A `Settings` instance must be created in a platform-specific way.
-On Android, pass a `SharedPreferences` instance, like
+A `Settings` instance can be created using a platform-specific factory.
+On Android, this factory needs a `Context` parameter

-    val preferences: SharedPreferences = PreferenceManager.getDefaultSharedPreferences(applicationContext)
+    val context: Context = ...
-    val settings: Settings = Settings(preferences)
+    val factory: Settings.Factory = Settings.Factory(context)

-On iOS, it's enough to directly call

-    val settings: Settings = Settings()
+    val settings: Settings = factory.create("my_settings_name")

-although optionally a `NSUserDefaults` implementation can be passed by wrapping it in a `NSUserDefaultsWrapper` like so:

-    val userDefaults: NSUserDefaults = NSUserDefaults()
+On iOS, the factory can be instantiated without passing any parameter

-    val wrapper: NSUserDefaultsWrapper = NSUserDefaultsWrapper(userDefaults)
+    val factory: Settings.Factory = Settings.Factory()
-    val settings: Settings = Settings(wrapper)
+    val settings = factory.create("my_settings_name")

+On both platforms, the name argument to `Factory.create()` can be omitted, and a platform-specific default will be used.

-Once created, you can store values by calling the various `putXXX()` methods, or their operator shortcuts
+Once the `Settings` instance is created, you can store values by calling the various `putXXX()` methods, or their operator shortcuts

     settings.putInt("key", 3)
     settings["key"] = 3